dotnet/Nerdbank.GitVersioning/readme.md

 3. No dependency on branch names.
 Branches come and go, and a commit may belong to any number of branches.
 Regardless of the branch HEAD may be attached to, the build should be identical.
 4. The computed version information is based on an author-defined major.minor version and an optional unstable tag, plus a shortened git commit ID.

-## Installation
+## Installation and Configuration

+After installing this NuGet package, you may need to configure the version generation logic in order for it to work properly.

+With NuGet 2.x, the configuration is handled automatically via the tools\Install.ps1 script.
+For NuGet 3.x, you can run the script tools\Create-VesionTxt.ps1 to help you create the version.txt file and remove the old assembly attributes.

+The scripts will look for the presence of a version.txt file.
+If it already exists, nothing happens.
+If the version.txt file does not exist, the script looks in your project for the Properties\AssemblyInfo.cs file and attempts to read the Major.Minor version number from the AssemblyVersion attribute.
+It then generates a version.txt file using the Major.Minor that was parsed so that your assembly will build with the same AssemblyVersion as before, which preserves backwards compatability.
+Finally, it will remove the various version-related assembly attributes from AssemblyInfo.cs.

-After installing this NuGet package, you may find that you get a compilation failure because of multiple definitions of certain attributes such as `AssemblyVersionAttribute`.
+If you did not use the scripts to configure the package, you may find that you get a compilation failure because of multiple definitions of certain attributes such as `AssemblyVersionAttribute`.
 You should resolve these compilation errors by removing these attributes from your own source code, as commonly found in your `Properties\AssemblyInfo.cs` file: